A-S-W-I-N-S-P-A-R-K-Y/X-BOT-MD/README.md

 <br>

-- X-BOT-MD is a `fully open source 😹🖐🏻` bot which means `no copyright`.
+- X-BOT-MD is a `fully open source` bot which means `no copyright`.
-- X-BOT-MD is a `multi character bot` which means you can `change bot's character` to any of the 8 added characters or add more characters by yourself.
-- X-BOT-MD is a `multi database bot Eg : MongoVedi,PostgreMYR,VediDB` which means you can use 3 different databases at the same time.
 - X-BOT-MD is a `multi mode` bot which means you can use it in `Self / Public / Private` mode.

   </details>